jmonto55/blog-app/README.md

 # 📖 Blog App <a name="about-project"></a>

-Blog App is a Roby on Rails full-stack web application.
+Blog App is a Ruby on Rails full-stack web application.

 ## 🛠 Built With <a name="built-with"></a>